WorkflowPerturb: Calibrated Stress Tests for Evaluating Multi-Agent Workflow Metrics: Introduction

 Evaluating these workflows remains unexpectedly difficult.
 Existing workflow metrics each capture only a narrow slice of correctness: lexical metrics fail under paraphrasing, structural metrics may overlook semantic drift, and semantic metrics can assign favorable scores to workflows missing critical steps.
 A central practical challenge is calibration: it is often unclear what a score means in terms of functional risk.
 For example, does a drop from 0.90 to 0.84 reflect harmless rephrasing or the loss of an essential dependency?
-Without calibrated interpretation, metric values are difficult to use for regression testing, model comparison, or automated filtering.
+Without calibration, metric values are hard to use for regression testing, model comparison, or automated filtering.

-With the widespread deployment of LLM-generated workflows in industry, incorrect or degraded workflows can have severe consequences.
-In cloud and DevOps settings, flawed orchestration may lead to outages or misconfigured infrastructure; in scientific and biomedical domains, subtle workflow deviations can alter analytical conclusions.
-Production systems are also dynamic: models are deprecated and upgraded, for example under Azure OpenAI model retirement policies\footnote{\url{https://learn.microsoft.com/en-us/azure/ai-foundry/openai/concepts/model-retirements}}, orchestration libraries evolve, and engineers revise prompts and agent definitions.
-Each such change may alter workflow structure or semantics.
-This raises a core practical question: how can we determine whether a modified workflow remains functionally equivalent to a validated reference?
-How can such checks be integrated into CI/CD pipelines without manual review?
-At the heart of this problem lies reliable workflow evaluation.
+The consequences of getting this wrong are severe.
+Flawed orchestration can cause outages or misconfigured infrastructure, and subtle workflow deviations can alter analytical conclusions in scientific and biomedical domains.
+This sharpens the practical question: how can we determine whether a modified workflow remains functionally equivalent to a validated reference, and integrate such checks into CI/CD without manual review?

-To make this concrete, consider a validated production workflow for deploying a service, including resource provisioning, access controls, deployment, and observability configuration.
-An LLM-generated workflow may preserve terminology while omitting access hardening, compressing observability into a vague step, or reordering dependencies.
-Many metrics still assign high scores due to surface overlap or coarse structural similarity, leaving engineers uncertain whether deviations are benign or dangerous.

-To address these challenges, we introduce \dataset{}, a benchmark of over 44{,}000 workflows constructed through controlled perturbations.
+We introduce \dataset{}, a benchmark of over 44{,}000 workflows constructed through controlled perturbations.
 We generate three perturbation types, Missing Steps, Compressed Steps, and Description Changes, each applied at graded intensity levels of 10\%, 30\%, and 50\%.
-These structured degradations enable systematic analysis of metric calibration under known severity, revealing which metrics are robust to benign edits, which fail under functional degradation, and how workflow scores can be interpreted more reliably in production settings.
+These structured degradations enable systematic analysis of metric calibration under known severity, revealing which metrics are robust to benign edits, which fail under functional degradation, and how to interpret workflow scores reliably.